dominioncfg/kubernetes-examples/Deployment.md

 3. Front End

-3.1 Get the Url from previous port and uptated in index.html
+3.1 Update the ConfigMap in frontend.yaml deployment with the url of the exposed port

 3.2 Build Frontend Image
 docker build -t frontend-server:v1.2 -f Infra/Html/Dockerfile Infra/html